NadineSandhu/ADA-Application/Step 3: Assessment.md

 6) Sorted data by "Cumulative Total Disbursements" descending

-7) Scrolled to cell with $25,000,000 in loans and calculated the total - 2 for top two header rows
+7) Scrolled to cell with $25,000,000 in loans and calculated the total minus 2 for top two header rows

 8) Repeated steps 1 through 7 with 2015/16 spreadsheet